Groups join the call to create a new federal program to protect the Mississippi River

 One of the most exciting parts of the emerging legislation is the ever-growing list of organizations signing on in support.
 Just as the bill's co-sponsors represent the river's reach, so do the groups lining up to support it.

-And if you haven't yet, please take a moment to sign the petition as an individual to show your personal support for this new federal program to protect the Mississippi River.
+And if you haven't yet, please take a moment to join our action alert as an individual to show your lawmakers that you support for this new federal program to protect the Mississippi River.

 What is MRRRI?